 How did Petrarch influence the Renaissance?

-The Italian Renaissance produced many outstanding artists, writers, and thinkers and one of the greatest figures of this era was Francesco Petrarch (1304-1374).
+The Italian Renaissance produced many outstanding artists, writers, and thinkers and one of the greatest figures of this era was Francesco Petrarcha (1304-1374).
 He was a great poet, philosopher, and writer.
-The Italian was to have a profound impact on the poetry of the Renaissance not only in Italy but throughout Europe.
+The Italian was to profoundly impact the Renaissance's poetry, not only in Italy but throughout Europe.

-He was also one of the pioneers in the ‘humanist’ movement which radically transformed the worldview of Europeans and their culture and society.
-Moreover, the Italian can be said to have invented the concept of the Renaissance, which he defined as a return to classical values after the ‘Dark Ages’ of the Medieval World.
+He was also one of the pioneers in the ‘humanist’ movement, which radically transformed Europeans' worldviews and culture and society.
+Moreover, the Italian can be said to have invented the Renaissance concept, which he defined as a return to classical values after the ‘Dark Ages’ of the Medieval World.

-The 14th century was in many ways a time of disaster and, darkness.
-It was marked by terrible wars, famines and of course the Black Death, the most lethal pandemic, known in European history.
+The 14th century was, in many ways, a time of disaster and darkness.
+It was marked by terrible wars, famines, and of course, the Black Death, the most lethal pandemic known in European history.
 However, despite these disasters, there were dramatic changes in European societies.
 There was an increase in long-distance trade and urbanization, and feudal society began to break down in many areas.
 The Catholic Church was dominant, and it influenced every aspect of life in Europe.
 However, it was corrupt and worldly and was riven by disputes.
-These problems lead many people to adopt a more secular worldview and to reconsider key beliefs such as the imperfectability of humanity.
+These problems lead many people to adopt a more secular worldview and reconsider key beliefs such as humanity's imperfectability.

 The most advanced region of Europe at this time was Italy.
-It was a patchwork of city-states which had become centers of trade and industry.
+It was a patchwork of city-states that had become centers of trade and industry.
 The peninsula was also the heir of the Roman Empire, and the wealthy urban elite increasingly became interested in the classical world.
-These led to dramatic cultural changes and new ways of looking at the world and novel forms of artistic expression, that soon spread beyond Italy by the 15th century.
+These led to dramatic cultural changes and new ways of looking at the world, and novel forms of artistic expression that soon spread beyond Italy by the 15th century.

 Francesco Petrarch (in Italian Petrarca) was born in Arezzo in Northern Italy.
 His father was a lawyer and a member of the minor nobility.
-He spent some of his early childhood in a village near Florence and his family later moved to Avignon in Southern France.
-His father followed the court of the Pope who moved to Avignon to escape the disorders and instability in Rome.
+He spent some of his early childhood in a village near Florence, and his family later moved to Avignon in Southern France.
+His father followed the Pope's court, who moved to Avignon to escape Rome's disorders and instability.

-Petrarch’s father obliged him to study law, but he later abandoned it, his first love was literature, and during his school years he developed a life-long love of Latin and the ancient world.
+Petrarch’s father obliged him to study law, but he later abandoned it, his first love was literature, and during his school years, he developed a life-long love of Latin and the ancient world.
 The young Francesco entered the church and took minor orders.
 This meant that while he was a cleric, he was able to live and work in society.
-The young Italian was in financially straitened circumstances after the death of his father, and he began to serve the powerful Cardinal Colonna.
+The young Italian was in financially straitened circumstances after his father's death, and he began to serve the powerful Cardinal Colonna.

 Petrarch was a diplomat, and he had a very cosmopolitan outlook, which was very rare in the 14th century.
-One day while attending mass in 1327 he saw a lady, at mass, called Laura whom he fell in love with at first sight, and she became his muse and inspired most of his greatest poetry.
+One day while attending mass in 1327, he saw a lady at mass called Laura, whom he fell in love with at first sight, and she became his muse and inspired most of his greatest poetry.
 During his travels on diplomatic missions, he would write poetry in praise of Laura.
-There are those who have argued that Laura was fictional a poetic device, but most believe she was a real historical figure.
+Some have argued that Laura was fictional, a poetic device, but most believe she was a real historical figure.
 She was probably the wife of a local count and died in 1348.
-Petrarch became famous throughout Europe after the circulation of his Epic in Latin, Africa, based on the life of a Roman general.
+Petrarch became famous throughout Europe after the circulation of his Epic in Latin, Africa, based on a Roman general's life.

-His fame continued to grow, and he was sent on the more diplomatic mission by the Church.
-The Italian was an early supporter of Cola Rienzi who failed in a bid to resurrect the Roman Republic and restore popular government in Rome.
+His fame continued to grow, and he was sent on a more diplomatic mission by the Church.
+The Italian was an early supporter of Cola Rienzi, who failed to resurrect the Roman Republic and restore a popular government in Rome.
 This made him very unpopular with some of the leading Church figures of the day and possibly harmed his diplomatic career.
-After 1350 he traveled less and began to dedicate himself more to poetry, and he revised many of his earlier lyrics, especially those in Italian, and he collected these in his famous Il Canzoniere (Song Book).
+After 1350 he traveled less and began to dedicate himself more to poetry.
+He revised many of his earlier lyrics, especially Italian, and he collected these in his famous Il Canzoniere (Song Book).

-While Petrarch wrote in both Latin and Italian it is arguably his works and especially his poetry in his native tongue that was most influential.
-Vernacular poetry had begun to flourish in the 13th and 14th century, and the works of Dante and the Sicilian School are still considered to be masterpieces of European literature.
+While Petrarch wrote in both Latin and Italian, it is arguably his works, especially his poetry in his native tongue, that was most influential.
+Vernacular poetry had begun to flourish in the 13th and 14th centuries, and the works of Dante and the Sicilian School are still considered masterpieces of European literature.
 Dante, one of the world’s greatest poets, was a friend of Petrarch’s father.
 The writer had a major impact on the development of poetry in the Renaissance.
-Petrarch is often credited as the inventor of the sonnet, one of the most popular poetic forms in the western tradition.
-This is a fourteen-line poem in the metre known as iambic pentameter.
-However, he really only perfected the form and he introduced innovations that allowed poets to use language in a very expressive way.
+Petrarch is often credited as the sonnet's inventor, one of the most popular poetic forms in the western tradition.
+This is a fourteen-line poem in the meter known as iambic pentameter.
+However, he really only perfected the form, and he introduced innovations that allowed poets to use language in a very expressive way.

 Petrarch also developed new literary devices such as the extended metaphor.
 He was not the first to write about love in a very romantic way and about an idealized beloved.
 However, his poems dedicated to his love of Laura were very influential popularized the writing of love poetry in Italy and beyond.
 His use of sonnets to express his inner life and emotions was revolutionary and original.
 This did much to encourage poets to write in a more personal and introspective style.

 Petrarch's verse became the model for lyrical poets for many centuries.
 His sonnets, known as the Petrarchan Sonnet, were very popular in Elizabethan England.
-Shakespeare was clearly influenced by the Italian and he developed his own style of sonnet, known as the Shakespearian sonnet, based on Petrarch’s verse.
-The Italian wrote his poetry in the Tuscan dialect, as had Dante ,and this led it to become the standard form of literary expression in the Italian Peninsula, which had many regional dialects.
-The Italian was not only a great poet he also was a great prose writer.
-He wrote the first autobiography since the classical era and this was a landmark in the development of the genre and encouraged more writers to compose their memoirs and life-story.
-His dialogues, letters, and other works, in Latin inspired many imitators in the Renaissance.
+The Italian clearly influenced Shakespeare, and he developed his own style of the sonnet, known as the Shakespearian sonnet, based on Petrarch’s verse.
+The Italian wrote his poetry in the Tuscan dialect, as had Dante.
+This led it to become the standard form of literary expression in the Italian Peninsula, which had many regional dialects.
+The Italian was not only a great poet; he also was a great prose writer.
+He wrote the first autobiography since the classical era, and this was a landmark in the development of the genre and encouraged more writers to compose their memoirs and life-story.
+His dialogues, letters, and other works, in Latin, inspired many imitators in the Renaissance.

-Humanism was a cultural movement that valued human qualities, such as reason and argued that this world had worth and meaning, which was contrary to Christian teachings.
+Humanism was a cultural movement that valued human qualities, such as reason, and argued that this world had worth and meaning, contrary to Christian teachings.
 It taught that human agency could improve society and give dignity and freedom to individual life.
-Petrarch is often regarded as the Father of Humanism because he helped to popularize the study of the classical world and literature.
-He rediscovered many manuscripts in monasteries and had Greek works translated to Latin, so that they could be more readily read and studied.
+Petrarch is often regarded as the Father of Humanism because he helped popularize the classical world and literature study.
+He rediscovered many manuscripts in monasteries and had Greek works translated to Latin so that they could be more readily read and studied.

-Petrarch believed that the study of the classics could enhance a person, intellectually and morally and this became axiomatic among humanists.
-He encouraged his readers to take an interest in nature and helped to formulate a new aesthetic, which did not regard the world as a ‘vale of tears’ but as something that was beautiful and could help a person to develop spiritually.
+Petrarch believed that the study of the classics could enhance a person, intellectually and morally, which became axiomatic among humanists.
+He encouraged his readers to take an interest in nature and formulate a new aesthetic, which did not regard the world as a ‘vale of tears’ but as something that was beautiful and could help a person develop spiritually.
 His famous ‘Letter on the ‘Ascent of Mont Ventoux’ is regarded as a landmark, which argued that delight in nature could be morally and spiritually uplifting.

-Petrarch initiated the move to the re-discovery of the world after the Middle Ages and its focus on the life to come, which was a characteristic of the humanists.
-This ultimately led to the rational examination of the world, and this had dramatic consequences in the fields as diverse as science, politics, and philosophy.
-Moreover, the poet in his writings was very much interested in the interior life of a person and suggested that everyone had a rich inner life, a key tenet of humanism.
+Petrarch initiated the move to the world's re-discovery after the Middle Ages and its focus on the life to come, which was a characteristic of the humanists.
+This ultimately led to the world's rational examination, which had dramatic consequences in fields as diverse as science, politics, and philosophy.
+Moreover, the poet in his writings was very interested in a person's interior life and suggested that everyone had a rich inner life, a key tenet of humanism.
 He held that the individual was important, and this was radical for the time.
-However, Petrarch was conflicted, he was a very religious man, and yet he admired the pagan classical world.
-He was ultimately able to resolve this by arguing that the classical and pagan world could help a person to become more moral and to achieve salvation.
-This did much to ensure that humanism and its love of the classical past was acceptable in an Italy and Europe that was still staunchly Christian.
+However, Petrarch was conflicted, he was a very religious man, yet he admired the pagan classical world.
+He was ultimately able to resolve this by arguing that the classical and pagan world could help a person become more moral and achieve salvation.
+This did much to ensure that humanism and its love of the classical past were acceptable in an Italy and Europe that was still staunchly Christian.

-In some ways, the poet was not only one of the most important figures in the Renaissance; in a sense he invented it.
-The Renaissance is widely seen as a period of ‘re-birth’ when Europe rediscovered classical values and in the process used the ancient past, for models which ultimately led to the development of more modern ways of thought.
+In some ways, the poet was not only one of the most important figures in the Renaissance; he invented it in a sense.
+The Renaissance is widely seen as a period of ‘re-birth’ when Europe rediscovered classical values and, in the process, used the ancient past for models, which ultimately led to the development of more modern ways of thought.
 Petrarch was the first to recognize that the study of the past by the humanists was a new period in history and one that would revive the glory of Rome and Greece.
-He portrayed it as distinct from previous centuries which he described as ignorant and a ‘Dark Age.’
+He portrayed it as distinct from previous centuries, which he described as ignorant and a ‘Dark Age.’

 This was not strictly true because learning in Europe had been growing since the 12th century.
 Indeed, many have argued that the Renaissance in Italy and elsewhere were a direct result of trends in the Middle Ages.
 Petrarch’s conception of the Renaissance as something distinct from the Medieval world has been profoundly influential, and it remains so to this day<ref> Burckhardt, Jacob.
 The Civilization of the Renaissance in Italy.